G-Core/FastEdge-vscode/README.md

 This will create the `.vscode` directory in your project and add a `launch.json` with the basic required configuration to run.

 When running `Start Debug` (F5) from vs code you should see `Serving on http://localhost:8181` in your "Debug Console" window.

+## Commands

+This extension also provides two commands within the Command Palette (Ctrl+Shift+P)

+- Debug: FastEdge App (Current File)
+- Debug: FastEdge App (Workspace)

+These behave slightly differently given the specific language and build tools.

+#### Rust

+- Debug: FastEdge App (Current File)

+  This will use the current "Active text editor" location as the cwd when it attempts to `cargo build`

+- Debug: FastEdge App (Workspace)

+  This will use VS Codes open Workspace as the cwd when it attempts to `cargo build`

+Both these commands will use the associated `cargo.toml` to configure the target build location for your binary output.

+#### Javascript

+- Debug: FastEdge App (Current File)

+  This will use the current "Active text editor" as the entrypoint for `componetize-cli <input> <output>`

+- Debug: FastEdge App (Workspace)

+  This will use VS Codes open Workspace as the cwd, where it will then read the top level `package.json` for the "main" entrypoint.

+As the javascript build tool `componetize-cli` requires an output location for you compiled binary.
+This is set by default to your workspace `.vscode/bin/ext.wasm`